Accident At Work Solicitors — Scotland

 In cases of contributory negligence, the liability is shared among all responsible parties.
 In this case, the amount you receive in workplace accident compensation will be adjusted according to the proportional blame on your part.
 For example, if you are found to be 40% responsible for causing the accident, the amount you may claim may be reduced accordingly.

-To make a compensation claim you must raise a court action within three years from the date that the accident happened.
+To make a compensation claim, you must raise a court action within three years from the date that the accident happened.
 We recommend starting your claim as soon as possible.

 There are a few exceptions to the time limit for workplace accident claims: